 Surveillance practices limiting privacy

 “Big Brother is watching you.”
-This was a quote from George Orwell’s dystopian social science fiction novel called 1984.
-Though it was written as science fiction, it may have become a reality as governments deploy AI for mass surveillance.
-The implementation of facial recognition technology in surveillance systems concerns privacy rights.
+This famous line from George Orwell’s dystopian novel 1984 was once a work of science fiction.
+Today, however, it increasingly feels like reality, as governments deploy AI for mass surveillance.
+In particular, the use of facial recognition technology in surveillance systems has raised serious concerns about privacy rights

-According to the AI Global Surveillance (AIGS) Index, 176 countries are using AI surveillance systems, and liberal democracies are major users of AI surveillance.6
+According to the AI Global Surveillance (AIGS) Index, 176 countries are using AI surveillance systems, and liberal democracies are major users of AI surveillance.7

 The same study shows that 51% of advanced democracies deploy AI surveillance systems compared to 37% of closed autocratic states.
 However, this is likely due to the wealth gap between these 2 groups of countries.